8 Of The Best Unagi (Eel) Restaurants In Tokyo

 Unagi, or soft water eel, is a Japanese delicacy that you must try when you're in Japan.
 Tenderized and grilled with a soy-based sauce, it is truly delectable.
-Here are five restaurants in Tokyo that serve some of the most outstanding unagi dishes.
+Here are seven restaurants in Tokyo that serve some of the most outstanding unagi dishes.
+Enjoy!

 Obana 尾花 (Minami Senju, Near Ueno)